 NuvaRing lawsuits were consolidated into an MDL, as were YAZ and Yasmin lawsuits.
 Depo Provera litigation is class action.

-A good birth control lawyer cares about his or her client's health and well-being.
+I'm embarrassed to talk about my birth control experience.
+How will my attorney handle this sensitive situation?A good birth control lawyer cares about his or her client's health and well-being.
 You should feel that you are able to talk freely and comfortably with your lawyer.
 Every detail matters to the outcome of your case, so it's important to share all relevant information about your experience.

-Most of the time, the defendant in a birth control lawsuit is the manufacturer of the product.
+Who is the defendant in a birth control lawsuit?Most of the time, the defendant in a birth control lawsuit is the manufacturer of the product.
 For example, Johnson & Johnson and its subsidiary Ortho McNeil are the manufacturers of Ortho Evra.
 This is why MDLs and class actions are so useful to individuals - plaintiffs have more resources to go up against these large companies.

-First, find a lawyer who handles cases involving your birth control.
+How do I choose a birth control lawsuit attorney?First, find a lawyer who handles cases involving your birth control.
 Next, look for his or her firm's credentials online - they should list some of their recent settlements and verdicts and other information that speaks for them.
 There are plenty of awards and recognition such as Super Lawyers(R) that will also help validate a firm's work.